 Reimbursement Rates of POS 10 vs POS 02

-According to CMS (Centers for Medicare and Medicaid Services), cases under POS 10 are paid at non facility rate and POS 02 cases at a facility rate.
-Non-facility rate is usually higher because the provider bears practice overhead.
+According to CMS (Centers for Medicare and Medicaid Services), cases under POS 10 are paid at a non-facility rate, and POS 02 cases are at a facility rate.
+The non-facility rate is usually higher because the provider bears practice overhead.
 So, POS 02 reimbursement rates are lower than POS 10.

 How to Use POS Codes with Modifiers?

 Modifiers are extensions used with the original CPT and POS codes to cover more details about the procedure and services provided in a visit.
-Followings are modifiers for POS codes:
+The following are modifiers for POS codes:

 Key Difference Between POS 10 and POS 02